 Any judge (student or adult) and any competitor affiliated with a school that delays the tournament or a round by more than 10 minutes after schematics have been posted (i.e. they have yet to show up for their ballot and/or the round) will accrue a fine of 50.00 per infraction to be paid by the school directly to ICTA.
 If an extenuating circumstance arises, the SDTC believes that “communication solves all problems” and will likely waive the penalty.
 This policy has been instituted to remind people to adhere to punctuality and to avoid coaching if they ought to be judging, so that the tournament may run as efficiently as possible.

-LEGALITIES: SMOKING IS PROHIBITED ON ALL PUBLIC HIGH SCHOOL CAMPUSES WITHIN THE STATE OF ILLINOIS – any judge, coach, or student found smoking on the GCHS campus will be immediately rejected from the entire tournament.
-Additionally, guilty parties will be referred to the Granite City Police Department.
-GCHS and ICTA will press charges and the individual will likely be fined $250.00.
+SMOKING IS PROHIBITED ON ALL PUBLIC HIGH SCHOOL CAMPUSES WITHIN THE STATE OF ILLINOIS – any judge, coach, or student found smoking on the GCHS campus will be immediately rejected from the entire tournament.
+Additionally, guilty parties will be referred to the Hoffman Estates Police Department.
+JBCHS and ICTA will press charges and the individual will likely be fined $250.00.
 ICTA will also send a letter of notification to the administration of the school who hired the judge, hired the coach, and/or brought the student.

-(6) A coach from each attending school must be a member of ICTA for the school to participate in this ICTA-sponsored event.
-Bring your membership card (or a photocopy) to registration.
-If the coach is not an ICTA member, s/he must pay membership dues at the time of registration.
+(6) A coach (or some other teacher) from each attending school must be a member of ICTA for the school to participate in this ICTA-sponsored event.
+There should be a place on the entry form to indicate that.
+If no one is an ICTA member, s/he must pay membership dues with the tournament fees or at the time of registration.

 SCHOLARSHIPS?
 All additional profit that the tournament earns beyond the trophies

 and the memberships will be awarded by the SDTC in two scholarships.